Tahitian ukulele: Construction

-The Tahitian ukulele is significantly different from other ukuleles in that it does not have a hollow soundbox.
+The Tahitian ukulele is significantly different from other ukuleles because it does not have a hollow soundbox.
 The body (including the head and neck) is usually carved from a single piece of wood, with a wide conical hole bored through the middle.
-Alternatively Tahitian ukulele can be carved out of three pieces of wood with the sides being made from different woods, for decoration.
-Bowed Tahitian Ukulele is a bowed version of Tahitian ukulele with a violin bow similar to bowed guitar.
+Alternatively Tahitian ukulele can be carved out of three pieces of wood with the sides being made from different woods for decoration.
+The bowed Tahitian Ukulele is a bowed version of Tahitian ukulele with a violin bow similar to a bowed guitar.

 The tapered hole bored through the body is about 4 cm in diameter on the back; at the front it is about 10 cm in diameter.
 The hole is topped with a thin piece of wood, on which the bridge sits, so the instrument works rather like a wood-topped banjo.
 Indeed, some of these instruments are referred to as Tahitian banjos.
 The strings are usually made from light-gauge fishing line, usually green in colour (usually around 20 lbf).